-New research published by commercial vehicle website VansA2Z.com has highlighted the considerable number of fleet operators that could be running the risk of considerable fines and even jail as a result of poor maintenance programmes.
+New research published by commercial vehicle website VansA2Z has highlighted the considerable number of fleet operators that could be running the risk of considerable fines and even jail as a result of poor vehicle maintenance programs.

-According to the organisation’s findings, 82 per cent of respondents to a poll at the recent DRIVEit@Bruntingthorpe event were unaware of the fact that owner-operators face prosecution under corporate manslaughter legislation if a van operator can be found liable to causing death or serious injury to themselves or a third party as a result of vehicle defects.
+According to the organisation’s findings, 82 per cent of respondents to a poll at the recent DRIVEit@Bruntingthorpe event were unaware of the fact that owner-operators face prosecution under corporate manslaughter legislation.
+Van operators can be found liable to causing death or serious injury to themselves or a third party as a result of vehicle defects.

-This means that should an accident take place on the nation’s roads and the cause can be traced back to poor upkeep of the vehicle, the business will be held liable for their lacklustre standards.
+This means that should an accident take place on the nation’s roads and the cause can be traced back to poor upkeep of the vehicle.
+Businesses will be held liable for their lackluster standards.

 VansA2Z.com managing director Kevin Gregory said: “Illegal, badly maintained vans are a peril to other road users, and many owners are not only unaware of the faults on some of their fleet vehicles, but also of their personal liability if something does go horribly wrong.”